WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod06/0601-Implement a Web Application Proxy.md

 ### Scenario

-Now that you have deployed the Web Application Proxy role service, you need to verify that external users can access the internal application through the proxy.
+Now that you've deployed the Web Application Proxy role service, you need to verify that external users can access the internal application through the proxy.

-The main task for this exercise is as follows:
+The main task for this exercise is:

 1. Verify access to the internal website from the client computer.